Extremely UV-bright starbursts at the end of cosmic reionization: JWST observations of J0217-0208

-For the ISM properties, such as electron density ($n_{\rm e}$) and temperature ($T_{\rm e}$), we consider that both the systemic and outflow ionized gas components have the same properties,\footnote{Recently, \cite{harikane2025} found evidence for an inhomogeneous ISM structure in J0217-0208 from a relatively strong far-infrared [O~{\sc iii}] 88$\mu$m emission that cannot be explained by uniform electron density and temperature.
-However, their results should not significantly impact our measurements of densities, temperatures, and abundances.} and therefore, we base our measurements on the total dust-corrected line fluxes.
+For the ISM properties, we do not attempt to derive separate physical conditions for the systemic and outflow components, but instead focus on the luminosity-weighted properties of the ionized gas.
+This is because the temperature-sensitive [O {\sc iii}] $\lambda4363$ line and the density-sensitive [S {\sc ii}] $\lambda\lambda6716,6731$ doublet are only significantly detected in the narrow component, preventing independent measurements of $T_{\rm e}$ and $n_{\rm e}$ for the broad component.\footnote{Recently, \cite{harikane2025} found evidence for an inhomogeneous ISM structure in J0217-0208 from a relatively strong far-infrared [O~{\sc iii}] 88$\mu$m emission that cannot be explained by uniform electron density and temperature.
+However, their results should not significantly impact our measurements of densities, temperatures, and abundances.} We therefore adopt the electron temperature and density derived from the narrow component and apply them to the total dust-corrected line fluxes when deriving abundances.